ivylin768/ChatApp/README.md

 • Create a new API “/api/a4/broadcast_room” to allow server application to submit a WebSocket message to be broadcasted to a specific room.

 • Extends the server application’s “/api/a3/send_message” API to submit a message

+## The app in *ChatAppPlus.zip* has the following features:

+• Login & Signup: Click the button in the upper right corner of the homepage and go to the Account Page, you can login your account or create a new account.

+• Chatrooms: Click the chatroom list item, you can chat with all users in the specific chatroom online.
+Click the icon in the right bottom, you can chat with the chatbot Feifei or even make some queries.

+• Game Rooms: Currently provide two games, respectively DRAW SOMETHING and TIC TAC TOE.
+Click on the corresponding icon to play with online users.

+• Video Rooms: Currently provide two kinds of video enjoyment, respectively VIDEO PLAYER and TV PROGRAMS.
+Click on the corresponding icon to enjoy.

+• 【For the server application】Deployed on Amazon Web Services(AWS), support functions such as Login & Signup, Chatrooms and Game Rooms, sometimes invalid in Mainland China.